jcorioland/WindowsContainersHOL/SetupEnvironment.md

 NB: if you have deployed the pre-configured virtual machine in Azure, the two base images are already pulled.

-Once completed, you can type docker image to check that the image is available on your machine:
+Once completed, you can type **docker images** to check that the images are available on your machine:

 ![Step10]
 (https://github.com/jcorioland/WindowsContainersHOL/blob/master/Images/Part1/SetupEnvironmentAzure10.jpg)